Meet with Stacey or one of her team members for Private Psychotherapy

 Kelsey Weisner MSW RSW Psychotherapist

-Kelsey is a registered Social Worker with approximately 10 years of experience providing treatment in mental health.
+Kelsey (she/her) is a registered Social Worker with 10 years of experience providing treatment in mental health.
 She developed a passion for trauma informed practice and children's mental health early in her career and this passion has grown to working with families as a whole, and individuals of all ages.
 Kelsey has extensive training and supervision in Compassion Focused Therapy, Prolonged Exposure Therapy, and Cognitive Behavioural Therapy.
-She is in the process of becoming a certified Cognitive Bevavioural Therapist and a mindfulness and meditation teacher.
+She is a certified Cognitive Bevavioural Therapist and in the process of becoming a mindfulness and meditation teacher.
 Kelsey is sensitive to cultural diversity, and has experience working cross-culturally around the District of Sudbury and Manitoulin Island.
 She supports and guides individuals in achieving their goals by utilizing a holistic approach and evidence-based strategies.
 She aspires to create a safe and comfortable environment that builds hope and new ways of relating and responding to distressful feelings and experiences.